-have panels permanently attached to the underlying survival cell laminate described in Art.
-12.3.1 with an appropriate adhesive which has been applied over their entire surface.
+- i. have panels permanently attached to the underlying survival cell laminate described in Art.
+15.5.1 with an appropriate adhesive which has been applied over their entire surface.
 Those panels should be constructed to a uniform laminate that has the ability to pass the test given by "Side Panel Test Procedure 01/21" for Forward Secondary Panel.
 A 25mm horizontal linear taper may be included at the forward and rearward boundaries of the panel.

-This panel must overlap the panel defined by Article 15.5.2 along all joining edges by a minimum of 25mm.
+If made in more than one part, all adjacent panels must overlap by a minimum - of the panel.
 If made in more than one part, all adjacent panels must overlap by a minimum of 25mm.
 All overlaps may include linear tapers in the thickness of both overlapping parts.

-Cut-outs in this panel totalling 15000mm2 per side will be permitted for fitting around the survival cell openings described in Article 15.4.2c) and essential fixings.

-be constructed to a uniform laminate that has the ability to pass the test given by "Side Panel Test Procedure 01/21" for Forward Integrated Panel.
+This panel must overlap the panel defined by Article 15.5.2.i along all joining edges by a minimum of 25mm.
+If made in more than one part, all adjacent panels must overlap by a minimum of 25mm.
+All overlaps may include linear tapers in the thickness of both overlapping parts. - Cut-outs in this panel totalling 15000mm2 per side will be permitted for fitting around the survival cell openings described in Article 15.4.2.c) and essential fixings. - ii. be constructed to a uniform laminate that has the ability to pass the test given by "Side Panel Test Procedure 01/21" for Forward Integrated Panel.
 However, additional plies may be used, core thickness may be increased and the core may be replaced by an insert where applicable, and local relief applied, provided the FIA technical delegate is satisfied in each case that the overall strength of the structure has been improved by doing so.